 Until I move to college this fall I live with my mom, dad, and younger sister.
-We are an active family that likes travel and being outdoors.
+We are an active family that likes to travel and being outdoors.
 We have 2 cats and a leopard gecko.
 I love nature, science, and obviously animals.
 When I’m not working with animals I prefer to fill my time with reading, running, and spending time with my family.
 I will begin my freshman year of college at NC State this fall.

 Renee, Pet Care Attendant

-I was born and raised in upstate NY, but lived for a short while in NH as I attended college.
+I was born and raised in upstate NY but lived for a short while in NH as I attended college.
 I recently moved to NC along with my mom and my two cats, Lillie Mae and Mia.
 I grew up with pets of all kind and quickly began to love all animals.
 I dreamed of one day becoming a vet and hope to attend vet school in the near future.

 My primary role as a Pet Care Attendant is to make sure that your pets are as comfortable as they can be while they are at Falconbridge Animal Hospital.
-My secondary role is to keep the hospital prepared for our vets and technicians and to help them in anyway I can.
+My secondary role is to keep the hospital prepared for our vets and technicians and to help them in any way I can.

-In my free time I love to travel and learn new things.
+In my free time, I love to travel and learn new things.
 I also hope to start volunteering locally.
 I am currently working towards my Veterinary Assistant Certificate as well.

 Nesha, Pet Care Attendant

 Animals are my passion!
-As a Pet Care Attendant at Falconbridge Animal Hospital, I get to help with the pets which is awesome because taking care of animals is my favorite thing to do!
+As a Pet Care Attendant at Falconbridge Animal Hospital, I get to help with the pets which are awesome because taking care of animals is my favorite thing to do!
 I strive to be great everything I do and to give 100% at all times.

 Client Care Representatives